AfricaAnimalsAsiaEuropeReptilesTurtles

 Hibernation and aestivation

-Diversified climate conditions resulting from a wide range force these animals to adapt to them, which is why the northern populations spend winter months in hibernation and go into aestivation in summer in the hottest habitats.
+Diverse climate conditions resulting from a wide range of factors force these animals to adapt.
+As a result, northern populations spend winter months in hibernation, while those in the hottest habitats go into aestivation during summer.

 Methods of defense against predators

-Distinctive ‘hinges’ which carry the plastron allows the turtle to hide in the shell and shut the holes left for limbs, head and tail, which is an effective defense technique.
+Distinctive ‘hinges’ on the plastron allow the turtle to hide in its shell and close the openings for its limbs, head, and tail, which is an effective defense technique.

-Eggs and baby turtles are facing largest threats, they often become prey for herons, raccoons, bears, Lampropeltis genus snakes, Ocypode genus crabs, hermit crabs, dogs, seagulls, alligators, crocodiles, foxes, rats, cats and cormorants.
+Eggs and baby turtles face the greatest threats.
+They often become prey for a variety of animals, including herons, raccoons, bears, snakes of the Lampropeltis genus, crabs of the Ocypode genus, hermit crabs, dogs, seagulls, alligators, crocodiles, foxes, rats, cats, and cormorants.

-Babies are often hunted by predatory fish as well as coyotes, carnivorous raptors and humans.
+Baby turtles are also frequently hunted by predatory fish, coyotes, carnivorous raptors, and humans.

 European pond turtle